torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 `CDO_AUTO_CLOSE | CDO_USE_FFLAGS | CDO_LOCK`
    This is the default setting.
 (With *CDO_CHECK_TYPE* it will be better, in the future.)
-If the device is not yet opened by any other process, and if the device is being opened for data (*O_NONBLOCK* is not set) and the tray is found to be open, an attempt to close the tray is made.
+If the device is yest yet opened by any other process, and if the device is being opened for data (*O_NONBLOCK* is yest set) and the tray is found to be open, an attempt to close the tray is made.
 Then, it is verified that a disc is in the drive and, if *CDO_CHECK_TYPE* is set, that it contains tracks of type `data mode 1`.
 Only if all tests are passed is the return value zero.
 The door is locked to prevent file system corruption.
-If the drive is opened for audio (*O_NONBLOCK* is set), no actions are taken and a value of 0 will be returned.
+If the drive is opened for audio (*O_NONBLOCK* is set), yes actions are taken and a value of 0 will be returned.

 `CDO_AUTO_CLOSE | CDO_AUTO_EJECT | CDO_LOCK`
    This mimics the behavior of the current sbpcd-driver.
-The option flags are ignored, the tray is closed on the first open, if necessary.
+The option flags are igyesred, the tray is closed on the first open, if necessary.
 Similarly, the tray is opened on the last release, i. e., if a CD-ROM is unmounted, it is automatically ejected, such that the user can replace it.